celestiaorg/docs/developers/blobstreamx-proof-queries.md

-The two diagrams below summarize how a single share, which can contain a PFB transaction, or a part of the rollup data that was posted using a PFB, is committed to in Blobstream X.
+The two diagrams below summarize how a single share, which can contain a PFB transaction, or a part of the rollup data that was posted using a PFB, is committed to in Blobstream.

 The share is highlighted in green. `R0`, `R1` etc, represent the respective row and column roots, the blue and pink gradients are erasure encoded data.